Zero-tolerance policies in schools: Criticism

 As schools develop responses to online bullying, schools that have overly harsh approaches to zero-tolerance policies may increasingly police speech of students in their own time that would normally be protected by free speech laws.

 The American Bar Association opposes "zero-tolerance policies that mandate either expulsion or referral of students to juvenile or criminal court, without regard to the circumstances or nature of the offense or the students[sic] history."

 Critics of zero-tolerance policies also argue that the large numbers of students who are suspended and expelled from school experience negative effects, which can prohibit them from finishing high school.
-Students who experience suspension, expulsion and arrests pay higher psychological and social costs: such as depression, suicidal thoughts, academic failure, and run the risk of being incarcerated as adults.
+Students who experience suspension, expulsion and arrests pay higher psychological and social costs such as depression, suicidal thoughts, and academic failure, and run the risk of being incarcerated as adults.
 In a study by Forrest et al., (2000), psychologists identified that a third of youths in juvenile detention centers were diagnosed with depression shortly after being incarcerated.
 In addition to being diagnosed with depression many youths found themselves having suicidal thoughts (Gnau et al. 1997).

 Research found that black, Latino, and white adults with low educational attainment risked a higher propensity of being incarcerated in their lifetime (Pettit & Western 2010).
 The same study found that the incarceration rate in 2008 was 37% and had risen since the 1980s.
 That showed that incarceration rates of people with low levels of education were continuing to rise and that students were not completing their high school requirements.

 According to kidsdata.org, 21,638 students were suspended and 592 students were expelled from San Diego County schools in 2012.
 A total of 10.1% of students did not complete their high school diploma.

-Despite a decrease in juvenile arrest, suspensions, expulsions, and drop out rates, many still argue that these disciplinary policies have helped contribute to students not completing their high school curriculum.
-Schools are struggling to keep students within the walls of the educational system rather than the walls of a juvenile detention center.

-Reforms to zero-tolerance policies
+Reforms and alternatives to zero-tolerance policies

 The American Psychological Association (APA) assembled a Zero-Tolerance Task Force in 2008 that reviewed data and extensive literature on zero-tolerance policies and their effect on student behavior.
-After synthesizing the evidence, the APA found that zero-tolerance policies do not support child development nor improve school climate or school safety.
+It concluded that zero-tolerance policies do not support child development nor improve school climate or school safety.
 The APA made several recommendations to reform zero-tolerance policies for serious infractions.